batazo/UserSystem/README.md

 ## INSTALLATION:
 * Clone or download package
+* Use `composer install` to initialize the project
 * Create a database on your hosting or own server and run SQL code from [/install/install.sql](/install/install.sql) file
 * You can create the structure in Phpmyadmin too
 ![Database structure](/install/table-structure.jpg?raw=true)
 * Set Admin password in 'UserPassword' column in database.
 Use a passwordhash generator
 * Set your own database connection datas in [private/db-config.ini](private/db-config.ini) file

+> I've created an index.php file inside the public folder to create an single entry
+> point for this project.
+If you go to the public folder and use `php -S localhost:8080`
+> u can fire up the project.
+Can be reached at http://localhost:8080

 ## API USAGE (BACKEND)
 ##### CALL FOR LOGIN #####